 I’ve always loved the look of dark wood treads with crisp white risers like this and this.
 We had actually planned to replace the carpet on the stairs while we were doing our big flooring install upstairs, but we got sidetracked.
 Here’s what we had been living with since we paused our renovation:

 After the top layer of the carpet was gone, it was time to work on getting all the staples and nails out.
-I found a tool that gave me a strong grip and pulled.
+I found a tool that gave me a strong grip and pulled, a pry bar works well, and so do needle nose pliers.
 Lather, rinse, repeat 10,000 times.
 It was time-consuming, but I threw on a podcast and zoned out.
 A few hours later, we were ready for the next step!

 Fixing The Risers